cdcasey/12gov3/posts/2021-12-31-55-20-questions/index.md

 excerpt: ""
 ---

 Well, friends, this is it.
-After much discussion, we've decided to step away from the podcast for the foreseeable future.
-But instead of just podfading, we thought we'd put out one last episode answering some of the most commonly googled agricuture-related questions.
+After much discussion, we’ve decided to step away from the podcast for the foreseeable future.
+But instead of just podfading, we thought we’d put out one last episode answering some of the most commonly googled agricuture-related questions.
 Thank you so much for everything over the past few years.
 Enjoy!